neszha/cubegenjs/examples/vue-js/README.md

 # About Project

-End to end test for web-protector module CubegenJS for ReactJS framework project.
+End to end test for web-protector module CubegenJS for VueJS framework project.

-## Run Test
+## Setup

 Install dependencis.
 ```sh